 1. No Requirement for Real Effort

 Mediocrity builds, even with effort, when there is no requirement for doing one’s best.
-Limited effort, which some might call laziness, does not result in significant growth or development.
+The limited effort, which some might call laziness, does not result in significant growth or development.
 It produces mediocre results.

 2. The World Works Harder at the Outcome than the Student/Athlete